11 Sept 2017

 Since 23 November 2015, the AQSIQ has implemented the Measures for the Administration of Inspection and Supervision of Toy Imports and Exports (Revised), requiring the recall of defective import and export toys that may cause injuries to children.
 Export toys making declaration for inspection for the first time must submit the test report issued by the test laboratory for import and export toys and other materials specified by the AQSIQ.

 In order to minimise the effects of wooden toys on the environment and on people’s health when they are being produced, used or discarded pursuant to the Environmental Protection Law of the PRC, the Requirements for Environmental Certification of Wooden Toys (HJ566-2010) have been implemented since 1 June 2010.
 The national standards set out requirements for environmental performance associated with the production of wooden toys and their raw materials and packaging materials.

 On 1 December 2010, revisions were made on the implementation regulations of the China Compulsory Certification (“CCC”) scheme on six types of toys, namely children’s vehicles, battery-operated toys, projectile toys, dolls, plastic toys and metal toys.
 The revisions further clarify the relevant technical requirements of these types of toys and shorten the time limit for certification.
 The CCC toy standards govern the raw materials, structural design as well as the circuit design of toys in a bid to protect children’s safety when the toys are played with.
 The above products which have not been certified or do not carry the certification mark are not allowed to leave the factory, be sold in, imported to or used in other business activities in China.

-The Guidelines for Matching Toys with Children’s Age have been in force since 1 February 2012.
+The Guidelines for Matching Toys with Children’s Age (GB/T 28022-2011) have been in force since 1 February 2012.
 The guidelines apply to toys which are designed for children aged below 13, and set out the methods of matching toys with children’s age and the relevant terms and definitions.